 These chocolate crinkle cookies cracked exterior is created by rolling the chocolate dough balls in powdered sugar before baking.
 As the cookie bakes, it cracks into a festive black and white cookie.

 Gather your ingredients to be sure you have everything on hand before you begin.
-Here are a few tips for making cookies:
+Here are a few tips for making chocolate crinkle cookies:

 - Use Room Temperature Butter: Remove the butter from the refrigerator, cut into pieces, and let it warm to room temperature for about an hour before making your cookies.
 This will make combining butter with sugar much easier and result in a cake-like textured cookie.

 - Chill the Cookie Dough: Place the dough into the refrigerator to chill for at least two hours (or up to 24 hours) before making the cookies.
-Chilling the cookie dough hardens the butter and will give you nice round, puffy cookies.
+Chilling the cookie dough hardens the butter and will give you nice round, puffy shape as the cookies bake.

 - Use a Cookie Scoop: A cookie scoop makes it easy to scoop out the same amount of cookie dough, so your cookies are the same size and bake evenly.
 A 25MM scoop will give you 1-inch balls of cookie dough.

-The full detailed recipe can be found at the bottom of this article, but here are the illustrated steps to making chocolate crinkle cookies:
+The full detailed recipe can be found at the bottom of this article, but here are the illustrated steps for this chocolate crinkle cookie recipe:

 Step 1: Mix the Dry Ingredients Together